pauloavelar/go-tlv/README.md

       - repeated_tag: b  # this will be another node
 ```

-### The parser supports multiple root level messages
+### The decoder supports multiple root level messages

-After reading a TLV-encoded message from a byte-array, when using `tlv.ParseBytes([]byte)` the parser
+After reading a TLV-encoded message from a byte-array, when using `tlv.DecodeBytes([]byte)` the parser
 will continue reading the array until it reaches the end.
 The returned structure will have **all the
 nodes** found in the payload.

-> ⚠️&nbsp; The parser works in an all or none strategy when dealing with multiple messages.
+> ⚠️&nbsp; The decoder works in an all or none strategy when dealing with multiple messages.

 ## Caveats